Semester/Full Year Tuition & Program Budgets

 Students who study abroad on an OGE Summer Program are charged a set Program Fee.
 In general, program fees include tuition, academic fees, housing, and excursions.
 Program fees can vary greatly due to the different lengths of programs and the amount of credit awarded.
 OGE provides tuition and fee information for Summer Programs on each program's online brochure.
 Students should consult their specific program brochure for fee information.

-To view the program fee for a specific program, click the button below, select the program from the list and review the "Tuition and Fees" section in the left hand column of the Program Brochure.
+To view the program fee for a specific program, click the button below to navigate to myGUABROAD, select the program from the list and navigate to the Finances and Funding tab of the Program Brochure.

 Semester/Full Year Financial Aid